radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 | 0x26       |      38    |   0x3e   |      62    | 1 | 1 | 0 |
 | 0x27       |      39    |   0x3f   |      63    | 1 | 1 | 1 |

 *User solder bridges A0-A2 are used to program zeros and are binary coded.
-So the default address is either 0x27 (39) or 0x3F (63) without any solder bridges.
+So the default address without any solder bridges is is either 0x27 (39) or 0x3F (63).

 # Monitoring Midi Messages
 Use 'midisnoop' to monitor messages sent between the keyboard/pedalboard and the computer.
 Select Alsa unless you have Jack configured.